 Qing dynasty leased their land to the powerful nations which are capable to develop and cultivate it.
-Manchuria is in North East of China beyond Great Wall, a fatherland of Manchus, and Japan had a concession in Manchuria leased by Qing and the right to own railroad taken over from Russia by Treaty of Manchuria (満洲善後条約) in 1905 (See Japan never invaded in a modern era) .
+Manchuria is in North East of China beyond Great Wall, a fatherland of Manchus, and Japan got a concession in Manchuria leased by Qing and the right to own the southern railroad taken over from Russia by Treaty of Manchuria (満洲善後条約) in 1905 (See Japan never invaded in a modern era) .

 After Xinhai revolution in 1911, Japan was in a trouble since the owner of concession in Manchuria, Qing dynasty, lost a power.
 Japan had to renew the treaty with a new leader of Han Chinese government, Yuan Shikai, the treaty of 21 demands.
 Yet he died soon In 1916 and the only hope Sun Yat-sen also died.
-China was at disorder and civil war where multiple Han Chinese dictators claimed “China” including Manchuria.
+China was at disorder and in civil war where multiple Han Chinese warlords claimed “China” including Manchuria.

 The historical documents written at that time in 1932 below explain in details.
 In this section, since many of contents are redundant, their summaries are shown.